ophmariano/tennisGameChallenge/README.md

 # Tennis Game Challenge

+## How to run the project
+- mvn clean install
+- nvm i

+## For Dev
+For some standard run on every PR
+- nvm run prettier-write

+## Troubleshooting
+ - In case Intellij does not start the project, run the `mvn clean install` before opening the project on the IDE

 ## About this Kata

 This short and simple Kata should be performed using  **Test Driven Development**  (TDD).